section-engineering-education/engineering-education/articles/agora-cloud-screenshots/index.md

 > There are two recording modes, [composite](https://docs.agora.io/en/cloud-recording/cloud_recording_composite_mode?platform=RESTful) and [indvidual](https://docs.agora.io/en/cloud-recording/cloud_recording_individual_mode?platform=RESTful).
 You can't take screenshots on `composite` mode.
 You can only take screenshots on `indvidual` mode.

-In the body of the request, we should specify the UID, the channel ID, authentication token (if app certificate is enabled for your application), and configurations like `recordingConfig`, `storageConfig` and `snapshotConfig`.
+In the body of the request, we should specify the UID of the recorder, the channel ID, authentication token (if app certificate is enabled for your application), and configurations like `recordingConfig`, `storageConfig` and `snapshotConfig`.

 **Snapshot Config:**